emsifa/evo/docs/response.md

 ## Using Response Class

-To use `StoreTodoResponse` you need to put it as return type, then in your controller you can use `fromArray` method like an example below:
+To use `StoreTodoResponse` you need to put it as return type, then in your controller logic you can use `fromArray` method like an example below:

 ```php
 #[Post]